Dangriga to Big Creek, Belize – February 1990

-This was our final and busiest clinic day with 240 patients!
+This was our final and busiest clinic day with 240 patients.
 It reminded me of our clinics in Honduras except that I could speak in English as I checked the patient’s blood pressure.
-It was wonderful to hand them the last of my gospel tracts and gospels of John that I brought with me.
+I thanked God for the opportunity to give them the last of my gospel tracts and gospels of John that I brought with me.

 Some of the team are flying to the Mayan Tikal ruins in Guatemala tomorrow for $185, but I decided that was not in my budget.